fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/stork.md

 provides seamaless migration of pods in case of storage errors and makes it easier to create and restore snapshots of Portworx volumes

 Stork consists of 2 components, the Stork scheduler and an extender.
-Both of these componenets run in HA mode with 3 replicas by default.
+Both of these components run in HA mode with 3 replicas by default.

 ## Install